 “What is clear and concise can’t deal with reality,” Joyce is reported to have told friend Arthur Power, “For to be real is to be surrounded by mystery.”

-The two schools of thought between the haves and the havenots can probably best be explained by breaking them down to the Hemingway manner of writing and that of Joyce.
+The two schools of thought between the haves and the havenots can probably best be explained by breaking them down to the different approaches James Joyce and one of Joyce’s contemporaries Ernest Hemingway.
 Hemingway wrote clear and concise sentences.
 Hemingway stated that his methodology was to write something that was true:

 “The hardest thing is to make something really true and sometimes truer than true.”—Ernest Hemingway.